Hybrid RIS-Aided Digital Over-the-Air Computing for Edge AI Inference: Joint Feature Quantization and Active-Passive Beamforming Design: Theoretical Analysis on Inference Accuracy With HRD-AirComp

-\textit{Remark 1:} Theorem 1 provides critical insights into the aggregation error of the proposed HRD-AirComp scheme. \textit{First}, the overall error comprises three components: misalignment error, channel noise, and quantization distortion.
+\textit{Remark 2:} Theorem 1 provides critical insights into the aggregation error of the proposed HRD-AirComp scheme. \textit{First}, the overall error comprises three components: misalignment error, channel noise, and quantization distortion.
 The first two components are common in conventional analog AirComp \cite{20}, whereas the third arises from the distortion introduced by vector quantization and digital modulation. \textit{Second}, traditional AirComp typically assumes independent transmission signals across agents \cite{23}, which is not hold in edge inference systems.
 To account for the feature correlations, the misalignment error in HRD-AirComp incorporates inter-agent coupling, making it more intricate than in conventional AirComp. \textit{Third}, the deployment of hybrid RIS can enhance the agent-EN channels, but also incur additional channel noise.
 This calls for the judicious design of active and passive reflection coefficients at the hybrid RIS to fully exploit its performance gains. \textit{Fourth}, quantization bit allocation introduces a tradeoff, i.e., increasing ${{B}_{t}}$ reduces the quantization error for the $t$-th block, but also amplifies both the misalignment error and channel noise.
-Therefore, $\left\{ {{B}_{t}} \right\}_{t=1}^{T}$ should be carefully allocated to protect the important features.
+Therefore, $\left\{ {{B}_{t}} \right\}_{t=1}^{T}$ should be carefully allocated to protect the important features. \textit{Fifth}, we can observe that ${{\varepsilon }_{t}}$ decreases with the increment of $K$, as more agents provide larger view and channel diversity to suppress aggregation error.
+The growth of number of antennas $M$ and RIS elements $N$ offers higher DoFs for adjusting $\mathbf{b}$ and $\{\mathbf{h}_{k}\}$, thereby reducing misalignment error.

 Afterwards, leveraging the central limit theorem \cite{30}, the feature aggregation error $\mathbf{e}$ can be approximated as a Gaussian distribution with zero mean and variance